micz/Thunderbird-Addon-Options-Manager/README.md

 # Thunderbird Addon Options Manager

-This guide explains how to use the provided files to manage options page in a Thunderbird extension.
+This guide explains how to use the provided files to manage the options page in a Thunderbird extension.
 <br>These files facilitate the handling of user preferences, providing a framework for both the presentation and persistence of settings.